saf-dmitry/mdviewer/README.md

 ## Preview Not Updating

-Some text editors don't modify the contents of a file, but replace the original file with a new one having same name but different inode.
-Replacing a file will delete the old one, so MDviewer will stop watching the file.
-Many editors can be configured to modify existing file when saving instead of replacing it.
+Some text editors will save by writing to an alternate file and then renaming it over the original one.
+The original file is removed when the new file has been successfully written.
+Because the original file is deleted, MDviewer will get confused and stop watching the file.

+Many editors can be configured to update existing file in place when saving instead of replacing it.
 Below some configuration tips for popular programming editors.

 - __Vim:__ Add following line to your `.vimrc` configuration file: